samuelsandoval1/EncourageDicsordBot/README.md

 # Commands 📱

-$new Word - Adds a statement to the database ✏️
+$new Word - Adds a statement to the database ✏️ <br>
-$list - returns the list of positive messages 📝
+$list - returns the list of positive messages 📝 <br>
 $del # - Removes the word at the index of # 🧹

 Note: Typing words like sad, depressed, angry, miserable will return a encouraging message.